 202097–99€760+20% over 3 years

-What’s particularly interesting is that 2019’s current price still sits below 2016 and 2018, despite comparable or even better critic consensus.
-This gap offers a relative value play for investors — an opportunity to acquire one of the most praised Lafites of recent memory before the market adjusts upward.
+What’s worth paying attention to is that 2019’s current price still sits below 2016 and 2018, despite comparable or even stronger critic consensus.
+That gap offers a relative value play for you as an investor, a genuine opportunity to acquire one of the most praised Lafites of recent memory before the market closes the gap.

 Lafite Rothschild 2019 price